GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

    The environment variable $GS_HOME and the updated $PATH are required to use DevKit, so you should add them to your `.bashrc` or another initialization script.
    ```
-   export GS_HOME=<githubdirectory>
+   export GS_HOME=`pwd`            # githubdirectory/GsDevKit_home
    export PATH=$GS_HOME/bin:$PATH
    ```

 4. **Perform the Server installation**

-    The installation is performed by a set of GsDevKit scripts.  ```installServerClient``` takes care of installing any required OS packages and cloning the required projects to your server node, and createStone and createClient install the stone and client fo the specified version and specified name, and starting the stone.
+    The installation is performed by a set of GsDevKit scripts.  `installServerClient` takes care of installing any required OS packages and cloning the required projects to your server node, and createStone and createClient install the stone and client fo the specified version and specified name, and starting the stone.

-   These instructions use 3.2.9 for `<GemStoneVersion>`; check for the most recent [GemStone/S 64 Bit Releases](#gemstone-version-and-license).
+   These instructions use 3.2.9 for `GemStoneVersion`; check for the most recent [GemStone/S 64 Bit Releases](#gemstone-version-and-license).

    ```
    installServerClient
-   createStone <myStoneName> <GemStoneVersion>
+   createStone myStoneName GemStoneVersion
-   createClient <myClientName>
+   createClient myClientName
    ```
-   You may use any name for the `<myStoneName>` and `<myClientName>`, and note that you may later have multiple stones and multiple clients.
+   You may use any name for the `myStoneName` and `myClientName`, and note that you may later have multiple stones and multiple clients.
 The examples below use **devKit_329** and **tode1**.

-      After these scripts successfully complete, you will have a stone named `<myStoneName>`, of GemStone/S 64 Bit version `<GemStoneVersion>`, installed on your server node and running.
-You will have a NetLDI named `<myStoneName>_ldi` running on the server, so the server is ready for the tODE client to connect.
-You will also have a client named `<myClientName>` installed and ready to start.
+      After these scripts successfully complete, you will have a stone named `myStoneName`, of GemStone/S 64 Bit version `GemStoneVersion`, installed on your server node and running.
+You will have a NetLDI named `myStoneName_ldi` running on the server, so the server is ready for the tODE client to connect.
+You will also have a client named `myClientName` installed and ready to start.

    The ```installServerClient``` script invokes the following sub-scripts:
    ```